COS301-SE-2020/Puzzle-Generator/README.md

 ### Tsholofelo Gomba
 u17391718
-* Tsholofelo was responsible for the Angular Website setup and functtionality, Node API setup and functionality and database setup and functionality
+* Tsholofelo was responsible for the Angular Website setup and functionality, Node API setup and functionality and database setup and functionality
 * https://u173Tsholo.github.io
 * https://www.linkedin.com/in/tsholofelo-gomba-8189b712b

 ### Yuval Langa
 u18174142
-* Yuval is our Team Lead responsible for manual and AI puzzle functionality and the puzzle solver system.
+* Yuval is our Team Leader responsible for manual and AI puzzle functionality and the puzzle solver system.
 * https://glasses-kun.github.io/online-cv/
 * https://www.linkedin.com/in/yuval-langa-27ab251ab/